 - Getting There: From Lake George take Highway 24 West for 4.9 miles and make a right onto County Road 453.
 Follow that for a half mile north to the ranch.

-Named for its lengthy Eleven Mile Reservoir, this state park provides world class fishing.
+Named for its lengthy Eleven Mile Reservoir, this state park provides world-class fishing.
 It’s located in sleepy Lake George of Park County, so it’s just over an hour to reach.
 If you’re looking for boating then camp here.
-You can rent a canoe, kayak, 20′ pontoon or 16′ Lund aluminum V-hull.
+You can rent a canoe, kayak, 20′ pontoon, or 16′ Lund aluminum V-hull.
 Spinney Mountain Reservoir, another state park, is next door offering additional fishing but no camping.
-The Dream Stream, a section of the South Platte River, is found close to.
+The Dream Stream, a section of the South Platte River, is found close.

 Or you can try the Backcountry Campground open to adventurous tent campers!
 These 25 secluded sites are tucked away on a wooded peninsula.
-You can pack or boat in your supplies to these lakeside sites.
+You can pack or boat your supplies to these lakeside sites.
 Make use of the park’s nearly 5 miles of multi-use hiking and biking trails.
-Because of the great lake there are a myriad migratory birds to watch and waterfowl hunting each fall.
+Because of the great lake, there are myriad migratory birds to watch and waterfowl hunting each fall.

 Includes Campgrounds: Rocky Ridge, North Shore, Stoll Mountain, Cross Creek, Lazy Boy, Rocking Chair, Howbert Point, and Witchers Cove campgrounds, Backcountry campsites

 - Closest Town: Lake George (10mi); Downtown Colorado Springs (49mi)